Ordell Braase: Professional career

-After playing at South Dakota, the Colts drafted Braase in the 14th round of the 1954 NFL draft.
+After playing at South Dakota, the Colts selected Braase in the 14th round of the 1954 NFL draft (160th overall).
 However, he did not join the team until 1957, delayed by three years of service in the U. S. Army which included a tour of duty in Korea.
-In his second season, he was a won an NFL title in the 1958 NFL Championship Game, a game widely considered one of the best in NFL history.
+He joined the Colts in 1957 and played on the Colts for 12 years.
+From 1957-59, Braase played in every game, splitting time with Don Joyce (who started all but three games at right defensive end during those years).
+From 1960-68, Braase was the Colts starter at right defensive end.